hzget/naivechain/README.md

 # Naivechain - a blockchain implementation in 200 lines of code

+It's a fork branch from [naivechain](https://github.com/lhartikk/naivechain) and add some new features:

+* p2p logs: The [console logs](./p2p.md) can show the workflow of msg-exchange between peers.
+* create only one docker image for all the nodes

 ### Motivation
 All the current implementations of blockchains are tightly coupled with the larger context and problems they (e.g. Bitcoin or Ethereum) are trying to solve.
 This makes understanding blockchains a necessarily harder task, than it must be.
 Especially source-code-wisely.
 This project is an attempt to provide as concise and simple implementation of a blockchain as possible.